jabbink/PokemonGoBot/FAQ.md

 Refer to the file named [`json-template.json`](./json-template.json) for an example.

-If you use a PTC account, set credential type to "PTC", if you use a Google account, set credential type to `google-auto`!
+If you use a PTC account, set credential type to "ptc", if you use a Google account, set credential type to `google-auto`!

 Make sure all JSON files have a different `guiPortSocket` or set that port to `0`!